d-beck/shopify-partner-agreement/shopify-partner-terms.md

 3. Without limiting the generality of Section 2.1.2, Partner will (i) not send any email regarding Shopify or Shopify Related Entities to any individual or entity that has not requested such information; (ii) always include Partner’s contact information and “unsubscribe” information in any email regarding Shopify, Shopify Related Entities, the Service or the Shopify platform; and (iii) not imply that such emails are being sent on behalf of Shopify or Shopify Related Entities.

-4. A Partner will not (i) engage in any fax, broadcast, telemarketing or any other offline marketing methods with respect to Shopify or Shopify Related Entities; (ii) use malware, spyware or any other aggressive advertising or marketing methods in any of its dealings relating to Shopify or Shopify Related Entities; (iii) make any false, misleading or disparaging representations or statements with respect to Shopify or Shopify Related Entities; (iv) solicit Merchants to leave the Shopify Service; (v) copy, resemble or mirror the look and feel of Shopify’s websites, Shopify Trademarks or Services or otherwise misrepresent Partner’s affiliation with Shopify or Shopify Related Entities; or (vi) engage in any other practices which may adversely affect the credibility or reputation of Shopify or Shopify Related Entities, including but not limited to, sending email communications or using any Website in any manner, or having any content on any Website, that (a) uses aggressive or low-quality marketing, including marketing services that are unrelated to Shopify or the Partner’s services, (b) promotes sexually explicit materials, violence, discrimination based on race, sex, religion, nationality, disability, sexual orientation or age, or any illegal or objectionable activities, or (c) violates any intellectual property or other proprietary rights of any third party; or (d) violates the [Acceptable Use Policy](https://www.shopify.com/legal/aup).
+4. A Partner will not (i) engage in any marketing methods with respect to Shopify or Shopify Related Entities, including but not limited to online and offline methods such as fax, broadcast, telemarketing, SMS/text message, email communications, social media or video platforms; (ii) use malware, spyware or any other aggressive advertising or marketing methods in any of its dealings relating to Shopify or Shopify Related Entities; (iii) make any false, misleading or disparaging representations or statements with respect to Shopify or Shopify Related Entities; (iv) solicit Merchants to leave the Shopify Service; (v) copy, resemble or mirror the look and feel of Shopify’s websites, Shopify Trademarks or Services or otherwise misrepresent Partner’s affiliation with Shopify or Shopify Related Entities; or (vi) engage in any other practices which may adversely affect the credibility or reputation of Shopify or Shopify Related Entities, including but not limited to using any Website in any manner, or having any content on any Website, that (a) uses aggressive or low-quality marketing, including marketing services that are unrelated to Shopify or the Partner’s services, (b) promotes sexually explicit materials, violence, discrimination based on race, sex, religion, nationality, disability, sexual orientation or age, or any illegal or objectionable activities, or (c) violates any intellectual property or other proprietary rights of any third party; or (d) violates the [Acceptable Use Policy](https://www.shopify.com/legal/aup).

 #### 2.2.
 Compliance with Laws

 In addition to, and without limiting the provisions of this Agreement, Partner will perform its obligations under this Agreement in accordance with the highest applicable industry standards and in compliance with all applicable laws, rules and regulations, including obtaining any licenses required in order for Partner to operate and to offer the products or services associated with Partner’s participation in the Partner Program.

+Partner represents and warrants that none of the Partner, its subsidiaries, or any director or officer thereof, is, or is owned or controlled by individuals or entities that are: (i) the target of any sanctions administered or enforced by the U.S. Department of the Treasury’s Office of Foreign Asset Control or the U.S. State Department, the United Nations Security Council, the European Union or Her Majesty’s Treasury (collectively, **“Sanctions”**), or (ii) located, organized or resident in a country or territory that is the subject of comprehensive territorial Sanctions.

 #### 2.3.
 Partner Duty to Inform